The Sibiu Manuscript: Sixteenth Century Rockets Recreated in 3D

 Conrad Haas did not build his machines, but his manuscript survives as a bridge between alchemy and modern engineering.
 Recreating his designs in 3D not only preserves a fragile document but also allows researchers to simulate virtual combustions and flight trajectories.
 Each render is a tribute to human imagination, demonstrating that technology does not always advance in a straight line: sometimes, it waits for centuries hidden in a dusty book.

-How were the challenges of interpreting the technical annotations of the Sibiu manuscript resolved to model Conrad Haas's rockets in 3D, considering the limitations of 16th-century materials and physics?
+How were the challenges of interpreting the technical annotations of the Sibiu manuscript resolved for 3D modeling Conrad Haas's rockets, considering the material and physical limitations of the 16th century?

 (PS: and remember: if you can't find a bone, you can always model it yourself)